mocklis/mocklis.docs/source/extensions/index.rst

             return caller.SetNextStep(step);
         }

 But we may want to check some condition without it being a step in its own right.
-All the `Stored` steps (which would be property, indexer and event) implement an interface to directly access what is being stored.
-An implementation of IVerifiable that is not a `step` in its own right is called a `check`, and writing one is straightforward:
+All the ``Stored`` steps (which would be property, indexer and event) implement an interface to directly access what is being stored.
+An implementation of ``IVerifiable`` that is not a step in its own right is called a 'check', and writing one is straightforward:

-Create a class, have it implement IVerifiable.
+Create a class, have it implement ``IVerifiable``.
 Let the constructor take as input anything it needs to verify that the condition for the verification has been met.
-In the case of the `CurrentValuePropertyCheck` that checks that a `stored` property step has the right value this includes:
+In the case of the ``CurrentValuePropertyCheck`` that checks that a ``Stored`` property step has the right value this includes:

-* The IStoredProperty to check the value of.
+* The ``IStoredProperty`` to check the value of.
 * A string that allows us to give the verification a name to identify it by.
 This is genarally a recommended thing to do.
 * The expected value
-* An equality comparer to check that the value is right, where the default null will be replaced with `EqualityComparer.Default`.
+* An equality comparer to check that the value is right, where the default null will be replaced with ``EqualityComparer.Default``.

-Then the Verify method checks the condition and returns one or more verification results.
+Then the ``Verify`` method checks the condition and returns one or more verification results.

 The extension method is slighly different from the one used for steps.
-For one thing there is no chaining going on through a `SetNextStep` method.
-Just use the interface exposed as a `this` parameter, add a VerificationGroup, use the former to create the check instance and the latter to make the check available from the group.
+For one thing there is no chaining going on through a ``SetNextStep`` method.
+Just use the interface exposed as a 'this' parameter, add a ``VerificationGroup``, use the former to create the check instance and the latter to make the check available from the group.
 Then it can just return the access interface again if we want to attach more checks.